itainteasy/sourcejs-kss/README.md

 Type: `String`
 Default: `path.join(__dirname, '../views/sections.ejs')`

-Set path to EJS template for rendering DSS JSON result.
+Set path to EJS template for rendering KSS JSON result.
 Currently this plugin uses only one template for sections.

-## Upcoming features

-* DSS parser caching
-* Pre-build cache (during app start)
-* DSS improvements

 ## Other SourceJS middlewares